SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

 Plain gradient descent has an $O(1/k)$ rate for smooth convex problems.
 Remarkably, we can do better — and in fact, provably optimal — by adding *momentum*.

 ### 12.3.1 Nesterov acceleration
 Nesterov’s accelerated gradient method modifies the update using a momentum-like extrapolation.
-One common presentation is:
+One common form of Nesterov acceleration uses two sequences $x_k$ and $y_k$:

 1. Maintain two sequences $x_k$ and $y_k$.
 2. Take a gradient step from $y_k$: